 - The Doors of Stone (unreleased)

-An approachable and accessible introduction to epic fantasy, The Name of the Wind is popular among regular and occasional fantasy readers alike.
+An approachable and accessible introduction to high fantasy genre, The Name of the Wind is popular among regular and occasional high fantasy readers alike.
 The Wise Man’s Fear demonstrates author Rothfuss’ excellent writing talent.
-The story remains engaging and exciting for the reader through the second part of the trilogy, an admirable achievement for any high and epic fantasy writer.
+The story remains engaging and exciting for the reader through the second part of the trilogy, an admirable achievement for any high fantasy writer.
 The Doors of Stone is expected to be released in July 2022 and has fans eager to dive in.

 “Words are pale shadows of forgotten names.
 As names have power, words have power.
 Words can light fires in the minds of men.
 Words can wring tears from the hardest hearts.”Patrick Rothfuss, The Wise Man’s Fear

 4. The Dark Elf Trilogy by R.A Salvatore

 This trilogy by R.A Salvatore is the conflict-heavy tragic and heroic tale of Drizzt Do’Urden, a drow (dark elf) who stands out from other dark elves due to his superior moral standards and desire for god’s triumph over evil.